dsilgadosalcedo/codecraft/REFACTORING_ROADMAP.md

 - Adopt a feature-driven folder layout.
 - Extract side effects (fetch, ZIP, Gist, localStorage) into custom hooks or service modules.
-- Split each feature into “container” (logic + state) and “UI” (pure JSX) components.
+- Split each feature into "container" (logic + state) and "UI" (pure JSX) components.
 - Migrate all `.jsx` to `.tsx` with explicit TypeScript types.
 - Reduce individual files to < 200 LOC whenever possible.
 - Enable isolated unit testing for hooks and logic.